 Where You Can Play It | Luxury Casino |

-Keep in mind this lower percentage applies only to two-sided outside wagers on red-black, high-low, and odd-even.
-In standard versions of the game, these even-money bets automatically lose when the ball lands in the green zero pocket since zero is considered neither odd nor even in the context of roulette.
-It is obviously neither red nor black and does not belong to a specific range like low (1-18) or high (19-36).
+Keep in mind this lower percentage applies only to two-sided outside wagers on red/black, high/low, and odd/even.
+In standard versions of the game, these even-money bets automatically lose when the ball lands in the green zero pocket, since zero is considered neither odd nor even, neither red nor black, and belongs to no specific range such as low (1-18) or high (19-36).

-Under the La Partage rule in Microgaming’s version of French Roulette, the player only loses half of their original even-money bet and gets back the other half.
-The other supported wagers yield their standard house edge of 2.70% (97.30% Return to Player).
-Examine the table below for concise information on your winning chances in French Roulette with the La Partage.
+Under the La Partage rule in Microgaming’s version of French Roulette, the player loses only half of their original even-money bet and gets the other half back.
+The remaining wagers yield the standard house edge of 2.70% (97.30% RTP).
+Examine the table below for concise information on your chances in French Roulette with La Partage.

 House Edge and Winning Probabilities in Microgaming’s French Roulette | ||||